jlarellanoh/jlarellanoh.github.io/dates_times/How-to-deal-with-Dates-and-Times-in-R.md

 format(Joe_bday, format = "Timezone: %z")          # [1] "Timezone: +0600"
 ```

 And that’s all!
-I’ve you read up to here, you’ll feel much comfortable
+If you’ve read up to here, you’ll feel much more
-dealing with dates and times in R. We haven’t covert how to operate with
+comfortable dealing with dates and times in R. We haven’t seen how to
-them (addition and subtraction of 2 dates).
-This will be another R
+operate with them (addition and subtraction of 2 dates).
+[This will be
-recipe.
+another R recipe](How-to-add-and-subtract-Dates-and-Times-in-R.md).

 I’d be very happy to hear from your.
 You can get in touch with me on: